sweetsamy21/ui-test-exercise/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Before running any script mentioned below, please cone the repo and run npm install.
+## Before running any script mentioned below, please clone the repo and run npm install.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: